Six Surprising Places Solar Power is Taking off | LatestLY

-A lot of space for solar modules already exists above roads and parking lots, as well as along noise barriers and on hard shoulders.
+A lot of space for solar panels already exists above roads and parking lots, as well as along noise barriers and on hard road shoulders.
 But its potential in these places has remained largely untapped.
 That's slowly changing, partly because modules are becoming cheaper and more flexible.

-In southern Europe, for example, supermarkets are increasingly covering their parking lots with solar modules, providing shoppers with both a shady parking space and somewhere to charge their electric car.
-The electricity can also used in the supermarket for powering things like freezers and fridges.
+In southern Europe, for example, supermarkets are increasingly covering their parking lots with solar panels, providing shoppers with both a shady parking space and somewhere to charge their electric car.
+The electricity can also used in the supermarket to power things like freezers and fridges.

 Solar power is also being harvested on roadsides by placing modules on noise barriers or hard shoulders.
 In Germany and China, the first solar roofs over roads are already in place.
 As an added benefit, they also happen to reduce traffic noise.